-- 1. satellite / Communications.
+- 1) satellite / communications.

-- 2. lightning rods.
+- 2) lightning rods.

-- 3. photovoltaics.
+- 3) photovoltaics.

-- 4. signage and lighting.
+- 4) signage and lighting.

-Roof Platform refers to a roof assembly which supports an overburden consisting of coverings, structures or equipment that are not part of the assembly.
+Roof Platform refers to a roof assembly which supports an overburden or living (amenity) space consisting of coverings, structures or equipment that are not part of the assembly.

 Membrane Roof Assemblies may be utilized for more than simple weather protection; they can be occupied by casual or regular users, for gardening, playing, lounging, or other leisure activities.
-Roofs intended for occupancy require that the Design Authority pay particular attention to the assembly selection itself and, especially, to the protection of the roof membrane.
+Roofs that serve as amenity spaces require that the Design Authority pay particular attention to the assembly selection itself and, especially, to the protection of the roof membrane.

-A conventional roof membrane assembly is not appropriate for all types of roof coverings.
-For example, roof covering weight may require the Design Authority to specify particular materials, and consequently to design a roof as a Protected Membrane Roof Assembly.
+A conventional roof membrane assembly is not appropriate for all types of use or roof coverings.
+For example, the designed live loading for occupied spaces, or the weight of a roof covering, may require the Design Authority to specify particular materials, and consequently to design a roof as a Protected Membrane Roof Assembly.
 Furthermore, some roof coverings require maintenance that may result in damage to conventionally insulated assemblies; protected membrane roofs shield the sensitive membrane from this inevitability.